grafana/metrictank/docs/clustering.md

 A node is ready when all of the following are true:
 * priority does not exceed the `cluster.max-priority` setting, which defaults to 10.
 * its internal NodeState is ready, which happens:
-  * for primary nodes, immediately after startup (loading index, starting input plugins, etc)
+  * for primary nodes and query nodes (that don't have data), immediately after startup (loading index, starting input plugins, etc)
-  * for secondary nodes, "warm-up-period" after startup.
+  * for other nodes, when we assume all data needed to respond to queries without gaps, has been consumed. (the config specifies `cluster.warm-up-period` for this)
+* gossip - if enabled - has had time to settle. (see `cluster.gossip-settle-period`).

 Special cases:
 * the `/node` and `/cluster` endpoint shows the internal state of the node, including the internal NodeState.